arorapallavi/Exploring-NS3/NS-3 installation.md

-# NS-3 INSTALLATION
+# NS-3 and NetAnim INSTALLATION

-## Steps are for installing NS3 on WSL2 (Windows Subsytem for Linux) - Ubuntu 20.04.5 LTS
+## Steps are for installation on WSL2 (Windows Subsytem for Linux) - Ubuntu 20.04.5 LTS
+## NS-3
 ### Step 1 : Update system packages
 ```
 sudo apt update